A Resolution for Your Health

 Contrary to common thinking, drains get dirty.
 Hair, chemicals, and even standing water in P-traps can then become a breeding ground for mold.
 The most important ones to clean are your kitchen sink and master shower.
-The best option is to spray BioBalance 12% Hydrogen Peroxide Treatment in those drains.
-However, because of the safety precautions needed to use that product a good alternative is baking soda and vinegar.
+The best option is to pour BioBalance 12% Hydrogen Peroxide Treatment in those drains.
+However, a good alternative is baking soda and vinegar.
 Begin by pouring a portion of a box of baking soda in the drain and then add white vinegar from a large bottle.
 The ratio of baking soda to vinegar is something you can’t mess up.
 Just poor in vinegar until it bubbles up.
 It is kinda fun to watch, so you might just do it again.

 Pouring baking soda and white vinegar is a great way to maintain your drains.

 Indoor plants with wet and contained soil are breeding ground for mold.
 If you can remove indoor plants, all the better.
-Find some high quality fake plants as replacements, and then make sure you dust them.
+Find some high-quality fake plants as replacements, and then make sure you dust them ocassionally.